run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/system-requirements.md

 ## Application Server

-CITSmart runs on the Wildfly version 12 application server.
+4biz runs on the Wildfly version 12 application server.
 The minimum system requirements required for the application server are:

 | Resource | Value   |
 |---------|---------|